Speeding Up Entmax: Analysis

-the distributions of the number of zero components after applying these transformations (recall that for softmax all components are always nonzero).
+To compare the sparsity of 1.5-ReLU and 1.5-entmax we depict in Fig.~\ref{fig:sparsity} the distributions of the number of zero components after applying these transformations (recall that for softmax all components are always nonzero).
 Since we constructed the $\alpha$-ReLU in such way that it mimics the $\alpha$-entmax (at least in the early stages of training), we expected that these two transformations would have similar properties, including sparsity.
 However, this is not the case: as we can see, the 1.5-ReLU is significantly less sparse than the 1.5-entmax.
 It is noteworthy that lower sparsity in this case correlates with a better performance in the translation task (see Table~\ref{tab:nmt_results}).

+A possible explanation for the difference in sparsity levels could be that $\alpha$-ReLU, in contrast to $\alpha$-entmax, behaves significantly differently on the test set than on the training set.
+However, this is not the case: for example, comparing the sparsity on the IWSLT training set (Fig.~\ref{fig:sparsity_train}), we see that the distributions of non-zero components are almost the same as on the test set for 1.5-ReLU and 1.5-entmax.

+Note that the sparsity of $\alpha$-ReLU and $\alpha$-entmax is approximately the same at the beginning of training due to how we initialize $\tau$ in 1.5-ReLU (making it as close as possible to 1.5-entmax's $\tau$ in the untrained model, Sec.~\ref{sec:setup}).
+However, during training, $\arelu$'s $\tau$ remains \emph{fixed}, and the model can only adapt the logits themselves so that $\arelu(\mathbf{z})$ converges to the corresponding one-hot vector.
+At the same time, in $\entmax$, $\tau(\mathbf{z})$ adapts \emph{together} with logits $\mathbf{z}$.
+We hypothesize that during training, the entmax's $\tau(\mathbf{z})$ gradually increases which entails greater sparsity by the end of the training.
+However, the logits themselves also change during training, so the increase in $\tau$ may not be the cause of greater sparsity.
+To find out, we track the dynamics of mean logit norm $\|\mathbf{z}\|$ and mean $\tau$ during training for both 1.5-entmax and 1.5-ReLU (Fig.~\ref{fig:tau_z_evo}).

+As we can see, the logit sizes grow in both cases.
+At the same time, the 1.5-entmax's $\tau(\mathbf{z})$ increases following the logit size, while the 1.5-ReLU's $\tau$ remains constant.
+From this we conclude that the sparsity of 1.5-entmax is inevitably less than the sparsity of 1.5-ReLU.